iamdevonbutler/mongorules/README.md

 **For arrays:**

-- Array of values/objects: if 'required' is `true`, `undefined` values will fail validation; BUT, empty arrays will pass validation (set minLength = 1 to change this behavior).
+If 'required' is `true`, `undefined` values will fail validation; BUT, empty arrays will pass validation (set minLength = 1 to change this behavior).

-- Array of arrays of values/objects: Inherits behavior of *array of values/objects*, but also ensures the inner array is not `undefined`.

 ### The 'default' property
 If 'required' is false, the 'default' property may be set.
 The default value will take effect if a value would fail 'required' validation for its respective data structure (see above).